 In June 2020 all of our schools prepared contingency plans in the event that schools were not able to reopen in August 2020.
 These plans have been updated throughout the intervening period meaning that schools were able to respond to new guidance when the latest announcement was made.
 Schools will share their plans for remote learning directly with their families along with other important information that you may need.

 In East Lothian, most of this learning will be delivered through Google Classrooms.
 This technology is already used across all of our primary and secondary schools and will be familiar to our pupils and families, including from lockdown in Spring 2020.
 Our teachers have worked hard to find new and innovative ways to deliver learning through this platform.

 We have already issued 1400 devices to families where access to IT was a barrier to taking part in lessons, and a further 298 to vulnerable families and households within our communities.
 We can also provide dongles for wifi access if this is a barrier.
 If accessing remote learning is an issue in your home please speak to your school.

-Remote learning is being planned to provide opportunities for pupils to consolidate previous learning and review key aspects of learning up to and including Christmas 2020.
-In light of the Scottish Government’s announcement that remote learning will be to the 1st of February 2021 the provision of new learning will also be considered by schools and practitioners as part of this remote learning approach.
+Remote learning has been planned to provide opportunities for pupils to consolidate previous learning and review key aspects of learning up to and including Christmas 2020.
+The provision of new learning will also be considered by schools and practitioners as part of this remote learning approach.
 This approach to remote learning is based on the assumption that teachers know their learners best, and can arrange learning which is appropriate to the needs and circumstances of their learners.